wuxb45/atomictest/README.md

 But the throughput under high-contention (32 locks) is much lower (roughly 40 vs 60).
 I have not exhausted all the possibilities by adding `pause`s, reordering the statements, and writing inline assembly to force doing `lock addl` with clang-9.
-Some are slightly better, but none has produced results comparable to clang-8's.
+Some are slightly better, but none has produced results as good as clang-8's.

 ## results with clang 8/9 (formatted for comparison)